 At the time of writing, the tax threshold has been temporarily raised until March 2021 to boost the property market and help buyers struggling because of the coronavirus crisis.

-It has been reported that the chancellor will extend the holiday on stamp duty as part of his yearly budget on 3rd March 2021, to the end of June 2021.
+It has been reported that the chancellor will extend the holiday on stamp duty as part of his yearly budget from 3rd March 2021, to the end of June 2021.
 However, at the time of writing this is yet to be confirmed.

 Tax Relief on Rental Income From Property